 Sales prospecting is one of the first steps in the sales process where you identify potential buyers for your products or services.
 The aim of sales prospecting is to identify prospects with high potential of converting into customers and engaging with them across various touchpoints until they convert.

 But this entire process of guiding potential buyers through the sales funnel can be made a lot more efficient if your sales prospecting is on point.
-72% of sales professionals spend nearly 30 minutes preparing before they contact a new prospect and then more time is spent on the actual interaction.

 If most of these prospects show no interest in the products/ services you are selling, imagine the amount of time wasted.
 Through better sales prospecting, you can identify high-potential prospects in the first place.
 This naturally increases your chances of converting them into revenue-generating buyers.